Book an appointment

 - Receptionist: Your first stop to set up a personalized file for you and go over some clinic information.

-- Product Sales: The product sales person will collect your annual fee (if you are able to pay for it) and sell you any products you have been prescribed or wish to purchase.
+- Product Sales: A staff member will sell you any products you have been prescribed or wish to purchase.

 - Doctor/Nurse: The doctor will ask questions about your medical and sexual health history.